feihuan1/work_sample/README.md

 ## How to Use

-Once the app is running, you can use the following commands:
+Once the app is running, you can use the following commands(Both lower and upper case works same):

 | Command               | Description                                                     |
 |-----------------------|-----------------------------------------------------------------|